mde-docs/mde-docs.github.io/mde-docs-site/docs/etl.md

 #### Interactive Transformations

-EOL statements can provide interactive capabilities to ETL transformations.
-In the example below, ``Tree2Node`` rule is modified by adding a ``guard`` statement which uses EOL's user-input method (`UserInput.confirm(String,Boolean)`) to ask for user's permission and confirmation of selecting specific Tree elements that need to be transformed to Node elements.
+EOL statements can provide interactive capabilities for ETL transformations.
+In the example below, ``Tree2Node`` rule is modified by adding a ``guard`` statement that uses EOL's user-input method (`UserInput.confirm(String,Boolean)`) to ask for user's permission and confirmation of selecting specific Tree elements that need to be transformed to Node elements.
 The confirmation prompt appears at runtime hence making the model transformation interactive.

 ```
 rule Tree2Node